jakobkhansen/MediaBox/README.md

 ```

 ### Streaming to other devices
-This project specifically uses tools that come preinstalled with the raspberry pi to prevent having to install bloat on your device, but could in theory be used to stream to any linux device as long as the device has omxplayer installed and ssh enabled.
+This tool could in theory (untested) be used to stream to any linux device as long as the device has omxplayer or VLC installed and ssh is enabled.
 Specify the ip and username in settings.
 I recommend setting up a static ip-address if your device does not have something similar to the pi's "raspberrypi.local" to find the ip.